Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 potato

-• boiled, baked potato
+• boiled / baked potato

-• French fries, hash brown potato
+• French fries, hash browns

 vegetables